What is a separation agreement and do we need one?

 - how relationship property will be divided

-If the separation agreement is to include how you will divide your property, it will have to be in writing and a lawyer has to certify that you have both received individual legal advice.
+If the separation agreement is to include how you will divide your property, a lawyer will have to certify that you each received legal advice.
 Otherwise the agreement can be informal and does not require the involvement of lawyers or the court.

 Back to top